g0v1ndN/Covid-SQL-Analytics/README.md

 - As of the latest data, the infection percentage in India is <b>3.18%</b>, indicating a relatively <b>moderate spread</b> of COVID-19 within the population.
 - The death rate in India, calculated as <b>1.18%</b>, reflects a relatively <b>low fatality rate</b> for confirmed cases.
 - <b>72.50%</b> of the population in India has received at least one dose of the Covid-19 vaccine, and <b>67.17%</b> are fully vaccinated.
+- India has reported a significant number of COVID-19 deaths, totaling <b>531,922</b>, reflecting the pandemic's substantial impact on the country.

 ### Global COVID-19 Landscape
 - Cyprus (73.76%), San Marino (72.37%), Brunei (69.09%), Austria (68.03%), and South Korea (65.42%) are the <b>top 5 hotspots</b> with the highest infection percentages.